Dario-Maglio/Dario-Maglio/README.rst

 What can I say about myself - in short
 --------------------------------------

-I enjoy exploring Art and Culture, and I believe in guaranteeing `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ and `Curiosity-Driven Learning <https://drive.google.com/file/d/1-7Oukm8bDf75-9ajAKiZYQsuOY8gdQpQ/view?usp=share_link>`_ as a pathway to a better society.
+I enjoy exploring Art, Culture and Science, and I believe in guaranteeing `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ and `Curiosity-Driven Learning <https://drive.google.com/file/d/1-7Oukm8bDf75-9ajAKiZYQsuOY8gdQpQ/view?usp=share_link>`_ as a pathway to a better society.
 I also like to question labels and fundamental concepts, even  when I am catching analogies between totally different things.

 Currently:
 """"""""""